AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-concent.md

 ## Calculated Columns

-If you are on the original architecture (i.e., if you do not have the `Data Warehouse Views` option under the `Manage Data` menu), you will want to reach out to our support team to build out the below columns.
+If you are on the original architecture (for example, if you do not have the `Data Warehouse Views` option under the `Manage Data` menu), you will want to reach out to our support team to build out the below columns.
 On the new architecture, these columns can be created from the `Manage Data > Data Warehouse` page.
 Detailed instructions are given below.

 A further distinction is made if your business allows guest orders.
 If so, you can ignore all steps for the `customer_entity` table.
 If guest orders are not allowed, ignore all steps for the `sales_flat_order` table.